 In 2020, approximately 3 million robots roam around our factories, doing the heavy-lifting for us.

-From one particular perspective, that’s no doubt a good thing.
+From an efficiency perspective, that’s no doubt a good thing.

 But the image of a never-tired and always precise machine doing everything much faster does raise a question in our minds: